Targeting mediating mechanisms of social disparities with an interventional effects framework, applied to the gender pay gap in Western Germany: Traditional and modern approaches to decomposing social disparities

-Causal implementations of the twofold OB decomposition and the associated identification assumptions have been discussed in previous research with different foci. \citet{Fortin} focused on causal inferences more generally, particularly regarding the interpretation of the unexplained component. \citet{Huber2015} examined the method within the context of mediation analysis. \citet{Jackson} linked the twofold OB method to an interventional approach for observed disparities.
-This paper contributes by examining the applicability of the twofold OB decomposition for linear outcome models as an estimator in the context of Approaches 1-3.
+Causal implementations of the twofold OB decomposition and the associated identification assumptions have been discussed in previous research with different foci. \citet{Fortin} focused on causal inferences more generally, with a particular emphasis on the interpretation of the unexplained component. \citet{Huber2015} examined the method within the context of mediation analysis. \citet{Jackson} linked the twofold OB method to an interventional approach for observed disparities.
+This article contributes by examining the applicability of the twofold OB decomposition for linear outcome models as an estimator in the context of Approaches 1-3.
 For simplicity, causal models with a single mediator are used for this purpose.
-Unlike the causal diagrams presented by \citet{Huber2015} and \citet{Jackson}, these models include a confounder of the mediator-outcome relationship that is affected by the exposure and may interact with the mediator in its effect on the outcome.
+Unlike the causal diagrams in \citet{Huber2015, Jackson}, these models include a confounder of the mediator-outcome relationship that is affected by the exposure and may interact with the mediator in its effect on the outcome.

-Finally, the paper illustrates an application of Approach 3 to the gender pay gap in the West German labor market using data from the 2017 German Socio-Economic Panel (GSOEP) \citep{SOEP, goebel2019German}.
+Finally, the paper applies Approach 3 to the gender pay gap, using data from the 2017 German Socio-Economic Panel (SOEP) \citep{SOEP, goebel2019German} on households located in the region of former West Germany, hereafter referred to as Western Germany.
 Ten potential mediators are considered including job characteristics as well as measures of education and labor market experience, both key components of human capital \citep{Becker_1962, Mincer_1974_schooling}.
-The rationale for using a g-computation approach for estimation is outlined, and the steps involved in the Monte Carlo simulation-based (MC) g-computation are described.
+The rationale for using a g-computation approach for estimation is outlined, and the steps involved in the Monte Carlo simulation-based g-computation, hereafter referred to as MC g-computation, are described.